venu-shastri/ooad-uml-knowledge/Case-Study-1-Solution.md

 - SRP Principle
 	- Class should not change for more than one Reason
 	- High Cohesion
-	- interdependency b/w class members must
+		- inter dependency b/w class members must be tightly coupled
 - UML Diagram - Class Diagram

 ### Candidate Object List